Hogarth Press was a printing press founded by Virginia and Leonard Woolf in 1917.

 Through practice, Virginia and Leonard learned how to run the press and published 134 copies of their first book, a 32-page pamphlet containing Virginia’s short story The Mark on the Wall and Leonard’s short story Three Jews, in July of 1917.

 It didn’t take long before the press turned from a hobby into a full-time business.
 Hogarth Press published mostly works by the Bloomsbury group and their associates such as T.S.
-Eliot’s The Wasteland and A Collection of Poems by Vita Sackville-West but the Woolfs also became Freud’s first official publisher when they began publishing the papers of the International Psycho-Analytical Institute in 1924.
+Eliot’s The Wasteland, Vita Sackville-West’s novels and Roger Fry’s Twelve Original Woodcuts art book but the Woolfs also became Freud’s first official publisher when they began publishing the papers of the International Psycho-Analytical Institute in 1924.

-In addition, the press also published all of Virginia Woolf’s books, except for her first and second novels Voyage Out and Night and Day.
+In addition, the press also published many of Leonard Woolf’s books and all of Virginia Woolf’s books, except for her first and second novels Voyage Out and Night and Day.
 Voyage Out had already been published and Night and Day was already committed to Virginia’s original publisher, her half-brother Gerald Duckworth, before they obtained the press.

 Virginia and Leonard also considered publishing James Joyce’s Ulysses in 1918, after magazine editor Harriett Weaver brought them the manuscript, but they feared being sued for indecency and Virginia found the book vulgar and too long.